megatron-uk/cyberknight-pce/README.md

 Luckily, the PC-Engine version of Cyber Knight uses uncompressed text and already has a full English character set in the font table, so a lot of what we need is already in place.

 Cyber Knight also uses an asset bank system - the text is not in one location in the ROM.
-A full explanation is is the [documents/CyberKnight Asset Bank Scheme.md](CyberKnight Asset Bank Scheme.md) file.
+A full explanation is is the [Cyber Knight Asset Bank Scheme](documents/CyberKnight Asset Bank Scheme.md) file.

 What we needed to do in order to get the Japanese text into data files that we could edit was: